Dash-Industry-Forum/dash.js/pages/usage/track-selection.md

 ## Capability checks
 While parsing a manifest, dash.js removes Adaptation Sets / Representations it deems unsupported based on the `@codecs` attribute, `EssentialProperty` descriptors, required DRM systems and other properties.
-(This filtering is enabled by default and is intentionally conservative.)

 ### Default handling of `EssentialProperty`
 By default, dash.js filters out AdaptationSets / Representations whose `EssentialProperty` descriptors are not